gryphonshafer/Daemon-Device/README.md

 monitoring of the children.
 It also provides some hooks into various parts of the daemon's lifecycle.

+The basic idea is that you'll end up with program that can be interacted with like a Linux service (i.e. in /etc/init.d or similar).

+    ./your_program.pl start

+On start, it will initiate a single parent process and a number of children processes.
+See [Daemon::Control](https://metacpan.org/pod/Daemon::Control) for additional information about the core part of the daemon.
+What Daemon::Device does beyond this is setup parent and child creation, monitor and replace children that die off, and offer hooks.

 # METHODS

 The following are methods of this module.